Sinono3/retroarcade/README.md

 ## Origin

 This was made for a demonstration project presented during the *Expo Técnica* of the *Colegio Técnico Nacional de Asunción* on the 9th of September, 2022.

+## Thanks

+To Joe Osborn for [retro-rs](https://github.com/JoeOsborn/retro-rs), which was the building block for the entire project.
+[A fork of the crate](https://github.com/Sinono3/retro-rs/tree/new-features) is used for the frontend.